Updated: Jun 2, 2022

 If the employee was aware of the unacceptable working conditions before starting their term of employment, the positive discharge exception does not apply.
-A wrongful termination case would not apply if the employee was aware of the hostile work climate but accepted the temporary job anyway.
+A wrongful termination lawsuit in California would not apply if the employee was aware of the hostile work climate but accepted the temporary job anyway.
 The constructive discharge must be shown to be in retribution for a complaint made by the employee.

-Despite this regulation, our wrongful termination attorneys might be able to help employees who have been fired for unusual or uncertain reasons.
+Despite this regulation, our Employment Lawyers in Los Angeles might be able to help employees who have been fired for unusual or uncertain reasons.
 We will help you figure out whether a decision made under the guise of at-will jobs was simply based on discrimination or other illegal reasons for unfair termination.